leovetter/Machine-Learning-Classification/README.md

 # Machine-Learning-Classification
-Programming Assignment of the lecture given on Coursera : Machine Learning - Classification
+Programming Assignment with sklearn and pandas of the lecture given on Coursera : Machine Learning - Classification